huangmozhilv/huangmozhilv.github.io/_posts/2018-04-12-Create-Standalone-Application-from-MATLAB.md

 3. "cd path/to/app_folder".
 4. "mcc -m the_function_to_be_compiled.m -a path/to/codes_folder".
 #### NOTE:
     (1) Sometimes it prompts "mcc is not found" or other errors.
-It could be that MATALB compiler is installed, just install it.
+It could be that MATALB compiler is not installed, just install it.
 Or it could be the Terminal can't find the path to mcc binary, replace "mcc" as something like "/home/chao/MATLAB/R2018a/bin/mcc".

     (2) "the_function_to_be_compiled.m" is a MATLAB function adapted from the main file.
 Keep in mind to delete any lines like "clear all" in the function file.

     (3) It's good practice to create a "codes_folder" and copy all ".m" file to this folder.
 Otherwise, errors are easy to happen.

-5. To run the APP, "'path/to/app_folder/xxxxx.sh' path/to/install/MATLAB_Runtime/vxx *argument_to_the_function1 *argument_to_the_function2 *argument_to_the_function3..."
+5. To run the APP, in terminal, >>>'absolute/path/to/app_folder/xxxxx.sh' absolute/path/to/install/MATLAB_Runtime/vxx 'argument1_to_main_function' 'argument2_to_main_function' 'argument3_to_main_function'...
+#### NOTE:
+    (1) Trick to install MATLAB runtime with root privelage.
+You can install it or just copy the installation folder from one machine to the target machine (both should be the same OS, e.g. Linux) as [instructed by Mathworks](https://www.mathworks.com/help/compiler/install-the-matlab-runtime.html).